One Laptop per Child: History

 The OLPC program has its roots in the pedagogy of Seymour Papert, an approach known as constructionism, which espoused providing computers for children at early ages to enable full digital literacy.
-Papert, along with Nicholas Negroponte, were at the MIT Media Lab from its inception.
+Papert and Nicholas Negroponte were at the MIT Media Lab from its inception.
 Papert compared the old practice of putting computers in a computer lab to books chained to the walls in old libraries.
 Negroponte likened shared computers to shared pencils.
 However, this pattern seemed to be inevitable, given the then-high prices of computers (over $1,500 apiece for a typical laptop or small desktop by 2004).

 In 2005, Negroponte spoke at the World Economic Forum, in Davos.
 In this talk he urged industry to solve the problem, to enable a $100 laptop, which would enable constructionist learning, would revolutionize education, and would bring the world's knowledge to all children.
 He brought a mock-up and was described as prowling the halls and corridors of Davos to whip up support.
 Despite the reported skepticism of Bill Gates and others, Negroponte left Davos with committed interest from AMD, News Corp, and with strong indications of support from many other firms.
 From the outset, it was clear that Negroponte thought that the key to reducing the cost of the laptop was to reduce the cost of the display.
 Thus, when, upon return from Davos, he met Mary Lou Jepsen, the display pioneer who was in early 2005 joining the MIT Media Lab faculty, the discussions turned quickly to display innovation to enable a low-cost laptop.
 Convinced that the project was now possible, Negroponte led the creation of the first corporation for this: the Hundred Dollar Laptop Corp.

 At the 2006 Wikimania, Jimmy Wales announced that the One Laptop Per Child Project would be including Wikipedia as the first element in their content repository.
 Wales explained, "I think it is in my rational self interest to care about what happens to kids in Africa," elaborating in his fundraising appeal:

 At the 2006 World Economic Forum in Davos, Switzerland, the United Nations Development Program (UNDP) announced it would back the laptop.
 UNDP released a statement saying they would work with OLPC to deliver "technology and resources to targeted schools in the least developed countries".

 Starting in 2007, the Association managed development and logistics, and the Foundation managed fundraising such as the Give One Get One campaign ("G1G1").